schmouk/CppBMPLoader/README.md

 # Documentation
 The API of **CppBMPLoader** is documented in [documentation.md](./documentation.doc).
-This API is exactly the same for both the c++14 and the c++20 implementations of the library.

 Shortly speeking, this API offers a templated class BMPImage<> for the loading of BMP images content and classes and functions to extract and load all images